Quantum Shot Noise, quantum coherence, Quantum Hall effects

 As typical electron energies for best observation of quantum effects are sub-Kelvin, the photons are in the GHz (microwave) range.
 The usual tools to characterize photons in optics are not available here.
 This led us to develop new original techniques to perform “QUANTUM OPTICS AT CELL PHONE FREQUENCY”

-- a GHz Photon Hanbury-Brown Twiss (HBT) experiment:
+- A GHz Photon Hanbury-Brown Twiss (HBT) experiment:

 How to characterize the statistics of photons.
 Since ’57 experiments by Hanbury Brown and Twiss, the best approach is to send the photon field to be analysed on a semi-transparent mirror at 45° and send the transmitted and reflected output toward two separate detectors which measure the mean photon fluxes and their fluctuations.
 In addition cross-correlation of the power fluctuations are done.
 We expect positive cross-correlation for a thermal field (black-body radiation with Bose-Einstein distribution) and zero cross-correlation for the case of a Poissonian photon statistcs as that provided by coherent sources (Laser in optics).
 A negative correlation signals a so-called non-classical photon field and a perfect negative cross-correlation a single photon source.